SogoHlopec/SogoHlopec/README.md

 ## I am junior frontend-developer
 -------------------------

 Hello!
-I am a junior front-end developer who completed a front-end course at The Rolling Scopes School and continues to improve my skills.
+I completed a front-end course at The Rolling Scopes School and continues to improve my skills.
 During the training, I gained 10 months of development experience, created several projects.

 I am a veterinarian by education and for 2 years I worked in the state veterinary service.
 During my last job, I had the opportunity to communicate with many people, build good relationships, for 3 months I was in charge of the department and I had 3 specialists in my subordination.
 I also worked a lot at the computer and processed veterinary documents through the Internet GIS AITS system.
 While working, I often came across bad design and bad websites related to veterinary medicine in my country, and I decided to become a front-end developer to make quality and user-friendly websites!